Home / Mica Regulation

 Asset-Referenced Tokens (ART) are one of the three crypto asset classes as defined by the MiCA regulation, along with E-Money Tokens (EMT) and crypto assets that are neither ART nor EMT.

-In short: ART are cryptocurrencies whose value derives from:
+In short, ART are cryptocurrencies whose value derives from:

 • A single value or right;